RESEARCH STARTER

 The process of artificial insemination involves careful timing and medical intervention to increase the chances of conception.
 Sperm banks have evolved significantly, contributing to advancements in reproductive technology and expanding services to include embryo and egg banking.
 As a growing industry, sperm banks are integral to modern fertility solutions, facilitating family planning for diverse populations.

-Anatomy or system affected:Genitals, psychic-emotional system, reproductive system, uterus
+• ANATOMY OR SYSTEM AFFECTED: Genitals, psychic-emotional system, reproductive system, uterus

-Definition:The identification of suitable sperm donors and the evaluation, processing, storage, and distribution of their semen for use in assisted reproductive technology.
+DEFINITION: The identification of suitable sperm donors and the evaluation, processing, storage, and distribution of their semen for use in assisted reproductive technology.

 Indications and Procedures

 Sperm banks exist primarily to help women with normal adult premenopausal reproductive function to become pregnant.
 A woman seeking pregnancy may need the services of a sperm bank if her male partner is infertile, if she is in a same-sex relationship, or if she chooses to be a single mother.
 When a man in a heterosexual relationship produces too few sperm for his female partner’s pregnancy, or the sperm is not viable, sperm from a sperm bank can help the couple become pregnant through artificial (or donor) insemination.
-An additional purpose of sperm banking is to allow men who have cancer to preserve their sperm before undergoing chemotherapy or radiation, which might render them infertile or compromise the quality of their sperm.
+An additional purpose of sperm banking is to allow men who have cancer to preserve their sperm before undergoing chemotherapy or radiation, which might render them infertile or compromise sperm quality.

 A sperm bank makes available sperm from a number of qualified donors.
 The primary task of a clinical sperm bank is to preserve sperm and identify suitable donors based upon medical and biological criteria.
 The sperm bank does a medical, physical examination of donor candidates and obtains an extensive medical and family history from them.
 Special attention is given to semen quality and to the risk of transmitting infectious or genetic diseases.

 Semen quality has two major components.
 The first component is whether the semen has enough fertile sperm with appropriate motility and morphology to create a pregnancy.
 The second component is whether enough sperm in the semen survive freezing.
 Freezing in a special way (cryopreservation) to keep sperm alive is the only way a sperm bank can store its semen inventory.
-Another important reason for cryopreservation is related to infectious diseasetesting.
+Another important reason for cryopreservation is related to infectious disease testing.
 For example, a donor is tested for acquired immunodeficiency syndrome (AIDS) at the time he produces the semen, but the test is repeated six months later to increase its certainty.
 The cryopreservation allows the semen to be stored during this “quarantine” period.
 Donors are tested for a variety of diseases that can be transmitted through semen: AIDS, gonorrhea, chlamydia, syphilis, trichomonas, and well-known sexually transmitted infections (STIs); and viral hepatitis, cytomegalovirus, and human T-lymphotropic virus (HTLV).

 The genetics of a donor is very important.
 Genes are responsible for each person’s positive attributes and negative ones (genetic diseases).
 There are no genetically perfect persons, and there are no perfect donors.
 There are only a few hundred genetic tests for more than five thousand genetic conditions; therefore, comprehensive testing for genetic disease is impractical.
 Sperm banks usually screen donors routinely for a few very common diseases with a genetic component, such as diabetes, gout, and high cholesterol.
 Additional tests may be done on donors of certain ethnic backgrounds for diseases linked to specific ethnicities: cystic fibrosis, Canavan disease, Gaucher disease, sickle cell disease, and Tay-Sachs disease.
 Each sperm bank will have its own list.

 Fortunately, both parents determine a child’s genetics.
-The genetic attributes of one often will compensate for the liabilities of the other.
+The genetic attributes of one will often compensate for the liabilities of the other.
 A person choosing a donor would be wise to seek the help of a certified genetic counselor.
 A genetic counselor will help match the genetics of the woman with the genetics of possible donors.

 Considering all that is involved in identifying each suitable donor, a sperm bank requires donors to provide many “samples,” not only of semen but also of blood.
 Additionally, there are annual physical exams, perhaps psychological exams, and other tests.
 It is understandable that the bank compensates donors for their time and effort in participating; this is different from “buying sperm.”
 Similarly, sperm banks receive a fee for their efforts in recruiting and evaluating donors, plus their work in evaluating, processing, and providing semen to physicians and their patients.